 Universal Credit: what you need to know

-Some working age benefit claimants in Northampton will start to receive Universal Credit from November 2015.
-This will change the way your benefits are paid and how you manage your household budget.
-You will need to apply for, and manage, your benefits online and have access to a bank account.
+Universal Credit has been in place in Northampton since 2015.
+This dictates the way your benefits are paid and how you manage your household budget.
+You must apply for, and manage, your benefits online and have access to a bank account.

 What is Universal Credit?